Eric Martin (American singer): Work on different projects

-While taking his family on a stroll along the Marin County Fair, Eric was able to watch a performance by the Nelson Brothers and was later introduced to them by a common friend.
-The Nelson Brothers, Matthew and Gunnar, invited Eric to join them in the new 80s all-star band they were forming called "Scrap Metal".
-Generally, Scrap Metal would be a band dedicated to performing classic heavy metal and rock 'n' roll hits from the 80s and 90s.
+While taking his family on a stroll along the Marin County Fair, Martin was able to watch a performance by the Nelson Brothers and was later introduced to them by a common friend.
+The Nelson Brothers, Matthew and Gunnar, invited Martin to join them in the new all-star band they were forming called "Scrap Metal".
+Generally, Scrap Metal would be a band dedicated to performing classic heavy metal and rock 'n' roll hits from the 1980s and 1990s.

 On February 3, 2007, Eric Martin, together with Matthew and Gunnar Nelson of "Nelson", Mark Slaughter of "Slaughter", Jani Lane of "Warrant", and Kelly Keagy of "Night Ranger", performed under the "Scrap Metal" banner for an MTV filmed concert at the Mohegan Sun Hotel & Casino in Uncasville, Connecticut.
 They would compose the core of the band.
 A few months later, he made an appearance as a Guest Vocalist of Japanese Jazz Fusion Band T-Square on their album, 33.
 The song he was featured in is called "Tell the Truth", which is based on T-Square's hit from 1987, "Truth".
 Scrap Metal would tour around the US all year round.
-In most performances, they would often have different guests who were likewise players from other 80's bands.

-In 2010, Eric participated in a tribute album titled Mister Bolin's Late Night Revival, a compilation of 17 previously unreleased tracks written by guitar legend Tommy Bolin, prior to his death in 1976.
+In 2010, Martin participated in a tribute album titled Mister Bolin's Late Night Revival, a compilation of 17 previously unreleased tracks written by guitar legend Tommy Bolin, prior to his death in 1976.
 The CD includes other artists such as HiFi Superstar, Doogie White, Troy Luccketta, Jeff Pilson, Randy Jackson, Rachel Barton, Rex Carroll, Derek St. Holmes, Kimberley Dahme, and The 77's.
 A percentage of the proceeds from this project will benefit the Jackson Recovery Centers.

 In 2013, Martin was invited to be part of the metal opera project Avantasia, by Tobias Sammet.
 Martin played the role of a beggar on the album The Mystery of Time, performing What's Left of Me, with Sammet.
 Martin was also part of their 2013 world tour in support of the album as one of the guest vocalists.
-He is also part of their 2016 world tour in support of the album Ghostlights, notably performing the guest vocal role in the songs "Dying for an Angel", "The Wicked Symphony" and "Twisted Mind".
+He was also part of their 2016 world tour in support of the album Ghostlights, notably performing the guest vocal role in the songs "Dying for an Angel", "The Wicked Symphony" and "Twisted Mind".